Raj

 Post-study Work Visa Duration in New Zealand

-The duration of a post-study work visa in New Zealand depends upon the applicant's area and level of study.
-Area wise there are three major distinctions which are beneficial factors in deciding the post-study work visa duration in New Zealand:
+The duration of a post-study work visa in New Zealand depends on the applicant's area of study and level.
+Area-wise wise there are three major distinctions which are beneficial factors in deciding the post-study work visa duration in New Zealand.

 Related Articles: